cfkr-dev/Juding-Springboot-Web-App/README.md

 ### Images

-* The application **administrator** will be able to set a big image to represent each competition.
-* Referees and competitors will have an avatar image (they will be able to change and delete it whenever they want).
+* Referees and competitors will have an avatar image (they will be able to change it whenever they want).
   Having a profile image is compulsory to take part in a competition (both for competitors and for referees).

 ### Graphics